ary-na/Smart-Board/README.md

 Kaltstahl, Z., 2022.
 JavaFx USE_COMPUTED_SIZE for Stage without using FXML. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/28573700/javafx-use-computed-size-for-stage-without-using-fxml> [Accessed 5 May 2022].

+Kapoor, V., 2022. [online] Foxinfotech.in.
+Available at: <https://www.foxinfotech.in/2019/12/github-markdown-add-an-image-to-readme-md-file.html> [Accessed 12 May 2022].

 Kiers, B., 2022.
 How to find the index of an element in an array in Java?. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/1522108/how-to-find-the-index-of-an-element-in-an-array-in-java> [Accessed 11 May 2022].

 Knowprogram.
 2022. isBlank() vs isEmpty() in Java String. [online] Available at: <https://www.knowprogram.com/java/isblank-vs-isempty-in-java/> [Accessed 5 May 2022].